anakic/Jot/README.md

 	.Property(p => p.Mother.LastName, "MothersMaidenName") // <-- a name must be provided so it does not colide with p.LastName
 ```

-The expressions you provide are used to specify which properties to track.
+The expressions you provide to these methods are used to specify which properties to track.
 The properties usually belong to the target object itself but they can also navigate through other objects (e.g. `p.Mother.LastName`).
 Based on these expressions, Jot will dynamically generate *getter* and *setter* methods for reading and writing the data.
 Both methods (`Properties` and `Property`) are cumulative: they add properties to track, rather than overwrite previous calls.

-## When data is persisted
+## When is the data persisted?

-Jot needs to know when a target's data has changed so it can save it to the store.
-You can tell Jot to automatically persist a target whenever the target fires an event:
+Jot needs to know when a target's data has changed so it can save the updated data to the store.
+You can tell Jot to automatically persist a target whenever it (the target) fires an event:
 ```csharp
 tracker.Configure<Foo>()
 	.Properties(...)